TylerBarnes/gatsby-plugin-transition-link/readme.md

 ![alt text](https://raw.githubusercontent.com/TylerBarnes/gatsby-plugin-transition-link/master/images/gatsby-plugin-transition-link-timeline.png "Gatsby Plugin Transition Link animation timeline")

-## Usage with `gatsby-plugin-layout`
+## Usage with persistent layouts

-Since it was finicky / hard getting layouts to work properly with this plugin (and even with no errors, transitions weren't working), I've integrated the code from gatsby-plugin-layout into this plugin.
+Since it was finicky / hard getting layouts to work properly using `gatsby-plugin-layout` or Gatsby browser apis, I've integrated the code from gatsby-plugin-layout into this plugin.

 Usage: